English Master of Arts Program

-English graduate students taking the language proficiency exam administered by the UMD Department of Foreign Languages and Literatures will translate into English sample paragraphs from critical articles.
+English graduate students taking the language proficiency exam administered by the UMD Department of World Languages and Cultures will translate sample paragraphs into English.
 A dictionary may be used during this one-hour test.

-Please contact the Department of Foreign Languages and Literatures at least one week before you wish to take the exam.
+Please contact the Department of World Languages and Cultures at least one week before you wish to take the exam.